 The Water Tower - the symbol of Siófok

-By the beginning of the 20th century Siófok has become one of Lake Balaton’s most preferred holiday resorts.
+By the beginning of the 20th century Siófok became one of Lake Balaton’s most preferred holiday resorts.
 The development required the construction of modern water and sewerage system.

 The installation works of plumbing system started in spring 1912, and the process was regularly reported by the press.